 The Oil Pollution Act NRDA regulations define injury as "an observable or measurable adverse change in a natural resource or impairment of a natural resource service."
 The goal of an injury assessment is to determine the nature, extent and severity of injuries to natural resources, thus providing the technical basis for evaluating and properly scaling potential restoration actions to compensate for resource injuries.
 An impairment or loss of human uses of the natural resources, e.g., lost recreation, is compensable under the OPA NRDA regulations, as well.
-In contrast, natural resource damages are the monetary damages recoverable by natural resource trustees to compensate the public for the injuries to natural resources and the loss or impairment of human uses of natural resources, the monetary value of spill-related human use impacts, as well as the reasonable cost of the assessment.
+In contrast, natural resource damages are the monetary damages recoverable by natural resource trustees to compensate the public for the injuries to natural resources and the loss or impairment of human uses of natural resources resulting from an oil spill.
+Such damages include the cost to restore the injured natural resources, the monetary value of spill-related human use impacts, as well as the reasonable cost of the assessment.

-For each of the injury categories evaluated following the spill and discussed in this Draft DARP/EA, the Trustees, informed in part by the contributions of the RPs, selected assessment procedures based on (1) the range of procedures available under section 990.27(b) of the OPA regulations; (2) the time and cost necessary to implement the procedures, and considering whether the additional cost of more complex procedures were related to the expected increase in the quantity and/or quality of the information to be acquired; (3) the potential nature, degree, and spatial and temporal extent of the injury; (4) potential restoration actions for the injury; (5) the relevance and adequacy of information generated by the procedures to meet information requirements of planning appropriate restoration actions; and (6) input from scientific experts.
+For each of the injury categories evaluated following the spill and discussed in this DARP/EA, the Trustees, informed in part by the contributions of the responsible party, selected assessment procedures based on (1) the range of procedures available under section 990.27(b) of the OPA regulations; (2) the time and cost necessary to implement the procedures, and considering whether the additional cost of more complex procedures were related to the expected increase in the quantity and/or quality of the information to be acquired; (3) the potential nature, degree, and spatial and temporal extent of the injury; (4) potential restoration actions for the injury; (5) the relevance and adequacy of information generated by the procedures to meet information requirements of planning appropriate restoration actions; and (6) input from scientific experts.
 (15 C.F.R. § 990.27(c)).